sonatsuer/sonatsuer.github.io/markdown/posts/linear-combinations-of-applicatives.md

 $$
 L(m,n) = R(n,m) \in {\rm Hom}(F_m, F_{\min\{m,\, n\}})
 $$
-by truncating then all the conditions we mentioned in the last chapter are satisfied the lax monoidal structure we get on $F$ is the zippy version.
+by truncating then all the conditions we mentioned in the last chapter are satisfied.
+The lax monoidal structure we get on $F$ is the zippy version.

 One can also obtained the lax monoidal structure induced by the list monad in a similar way.
 Consider the multiplicative monoid $\mathcal{N}_*=(\mathbb{N}\cup\{\infty\}, *, 1)$.
 Let $V_n$